-- In this article, we’re setting things up to control Mother’s Day emails, but it’s easily adaptable for different sensitive events or even multiple events.
+We’re setting things up here to control Mother’s Day emails, but it’s easily adaptable for any potentially sensitive events.

-You must create one contact data field for each event that you want to offer opt-outs for.
+You must create a contact data field for the event that you want to offer opt-outs for.

 To create a data field for Mother’s Day:

-- Select NEW DATA FIELD, and enter a name.
+Select NEW DATA FIELD, and enter a name.
 For example, MOTHERS-DAY-OPT-OUT.

-We’ve decided to store all our sensitive event opt-outs in one specific folder.
+We’ve decided to store all our sensitive event opt-out data fields in one specific folder.
 If you’re creating one for multiple events, we recommend you do the same.

 The program takes the responses from your contacts and ensures their choices are updated accordingly.

-To create the program that updates data fields:
+To create the program that update the data field:

-- Go to Email > Automation > All programs, and select NEW PROGRAM.
+Go to Automation > Programs, and select NEW PROGRAM.

-- We'll be enrolling contacts directly from a form.
-Select the start node, then select Set schedule and No scheduled enrolment.
+We‘re going to enrol contacts directly from a form, so select the start node, then select Set schedule.

-- Expand the Data field value drop-down menu, and select Is Yes.
+Expand the Set value to drop-down menu, and select Is Yes, then select APPLY.

-When a contact clicks the sensitive events opt-out link in your email campaign, they go to a landing page that asks them to confirm their choice.
+When a contact clicks the sensitive events opt-out link in your email or SMS campaign, they go to a landing page that asks them to confirm their choice.

 To create the landing page:

-- Insert an Action Button, and set the text as needed, for example, Opt me out.
+Drag an Action buttons block onto your page, and set the Submit button text, for example, Opt me out.

-- Select Form Options > Submit actions, and for Enrol on to program select the program you created above.
+Select Form Options > Submit actions, and for Enrol on to program select the program you created in step 2.

-- Design and modify the rest of the page as needed.
+Design and modify the rest of the page as you want it.

-This is the campaign you’ll send in the run-up to a sensitive event.
+This is the campaign you need to send in the run-up to the sensitive event.

-You can use our Sensitive event opt-out free template to help you design this email.
-To learn how to use our templates, check out the article Use an email template.
+You can use our Sensitive event opt-out free email template to help you design the email campaign.

 To create your campaign:

-- Insert a button, and link to the landing page you created above.
+Insert a link to the landing page you created above.

-Now, ahead of the sensitive event, you'll just need to decide which of your contacts to send your campaign to.
-You can select any of your existing Address books or Segments, or create a new one specifically for this campaign.
+Now, ahead of the sensitive event, you just need to decide which of your contacts to send your campaign to.
+You can select any of your existing lists or segments, or create a new one specifically for the sensitive event opt-out campaign.
 Send the opt-out campaign you created in Step 4 to this audience, allowing them to opt-out from further campaigns on this topic.

-For all future email campaigns you send out for the sensitive event, be sure to always exclude contacts that have your data field for the event set to true.
-You can do this by adding an exclude clause to a segment:
+For all future campaigns you send out for the sensitive event, be sure to always exclude contacts that have your opt-out data field for the event set to yes.
+You can do this by adding an exclude rule to a segment: